aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 Traditionally, one would grab a laptop, a console cable and perhaps a USB key containing the Arista EOS image of choice.
 This would mean a tedious device by device process of performing a software upgrade and typing configuration commands manually.
-Alternatively by using pre-developed config snippets based on reading the relevant Arista design guides and/or previous experience*(did anyone think of copy/paste from existing devices!?)*.
+Alternatively by using pre-developed config snippets based on reading the relevant Arista design guides and/or previous experience *(did anyone think of copy/paste from existing devices!?)*.
 The configurations would be manually adapted per device, which is time consuming.
-The operator could easily become burned out, leading to user and design errors.
+The operator could easily become burned out, leading to user error, impacting the network.

-Using Ansible Arista Validated Designs (AVD), such a task is automated, greatly simplified and many times faster, where all the “basic” network configuration is guaranteed to be identical across the entire fabric from day one.
+Using Ansible collection for Arista Validated Designs (AVD), such a task is automated, greatly simplified and many times faster, where all the “basic” network configuration is guaranteed to be identical across the entire fabric from day one.
 No longer do you have to manually inspect each and every device for errors and this also applies when updating the configuration in day 2 operations.
 In addition, you do not have to spend any time integrating the Arista Design and Deployment Guides,